pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 with $$\sigma_j^2 = \frac{1}{N}\sum_{i=1}^{N}{(x^{(i)}_{d_j})^2}$$.

-Dividing by the standard deviation scale the values so that their order of magnitude is about 1.
+Dividing by the standard deviation scales the values so that their order of magnitude is about 1.

 On the image below, you can see the effects of these three preprocessings.
 Notice the different effects of each of them.